jvalue/jayvee/apps/docs/docs/user/core-concepts.md

 ### Constraints

 `Constraints` of `ValueTypes` declare the validity criteria that each concrete value is checked against.
 The syntax of `Constraints` is similar to the syntax of `Blocks`.
-The availability of attribute keys and their respective `ValueTypes` is determined by the type of the `Constraint` - indicated by the identifier after the keyword `oftype`:
+The availability of property keys and their respective `ValueTypes` is determined by the type of the `Constraint` - indicated by the identifier after the keyword `oftype`:

 ```javascript
 constraint GasFillLevelRange oftype RangeConstraint {